 - If the formal request for reconsideration has not been received by the director within two weeks, it shall be considered closed.
 If the request is returned, the reasons for selection of the specific work shall be re-established by the appropriate library staff.

-- Questioned materials shall remain on the shelves pending a final decision.
+- Questioned materials shall remain on the shelves or display pending a final decision.

 - The library director, having received a completed objection form, will bring the issue before the bi-weekly meeting of the college librarians for their advice.